 They say that change cannot happen if there is no awareness.
 Listing down and identifying the things you are not good at allows you to acknowledge your weak points, which is crucial if you want to improve them.

 This gives you a good head start at self-improvement.
-It also gives you a better perspective at understanding the reason for your struggles and weak areas and gives you insight on where to start making changes.
+It also gives you a better perspective on understanding the reason for your struggles and weak areas and gives you insight into where to start making changes.

 3. Encourages the Use of Positive Self-Talk